 Down is durable, and its insulating benefits can last for decades.
 There are concerns about animal cruelty in down production, where they subject living geese to painful feather plucking.

 In response, the Responsible Down Standard is a method of verifying ethically sourced down.
-The North Face brand set it up, and other brands have adopted it directly or indirectly.
-NSF International is an auditing body that helps brands to monitor the practices of their down suppliers.
+The North Face brand set it up, and other sustainable fashion brands have adopted it directly or indirectly.
+NSF International is an auditing body that helps brands monitor the practices of their down suppliers.
 Choose brands that use NSF International or other credible methods to ensure they only use cruelty-free down.

 Read more: Feather Down & Sustainability